Welcome Future Cadets to Air Force ROTC Detachment 225

 5. What is PT and when does it occur?

 PT, or physical training, is a time when the cadet corps meets to maintain physical standards.
-This occurs every Monday at 0600, Wednesday at 1600, Thursday at 0800, anfd Firday at 0800.
-Cadets are required to attend the Monday physical training sessions, as well as a secondary session.
-Cross-town cadets are required to meet twice a week at thier respective universities for PT.
+Cadets are required to attend the mandatory physical training session once a week, as well as a secondary session.
+Cross-town cadets are required to meet twice a week at their respective universities for PT.

 6. What is Leadership Lab?